Cord blood & cord tissue

 Folklore about the tooth fairy is a custom that is believed to date as far back as the 1900s.
 Folklore has it that when children lose one (or more) of their baby teeth, they should place the tooth under their pillow and while they are asleep at night the tooth fairy will come and exchange the tooth for money or a present.

-We here at Stem Protect are also interested in baby teeth.
+We here at Stem Protect are also interested in baby teeth or as they are also known milk teeth.
 We store stem cells from baby teeth to help cure diseases and it seems the tooth fairy collects baby teeth with a similar objective to help people.

 In this article, we explain 6 frequently asked questions about the tooth fairy.